 Cut out the dough taken in the cold using a cardboard template to form a cross to cut the dough and be able to fold the edges, otherwise use a 12cm square cookie cutter and bard the edges.

 Roll in 8x8cm stainless steel squares previously greased with butter.
-Leave to cool for 1 hour.
+Leave to rest for 1 hour in the cold.

 Preheat the oven to 175°C then bake for 8 minutes at 165°C. Remove the molds and finish cooking for 3 to 4 minutes.

 In a saucepan, heat the cream , glucose syrup and honey .
 Mix regularly with a whisk.

 Place the melted chocolate in a container.
 At around 80°C, pour the cream over the chocolate in several batches.